marmelab/react-admin/docs/Theming.md

 ## Conditional Formatting

 Sometimes you want the format to depend on the value.
-The following example shows how to create a new custom `NumberField` component which highlight its text in red when its value is 100 or higher.
+The following example shows how to create a new custom `NumberField`Â component which highlight its text in red when its value is 100 or higher.

 {% raw %}
 ```jsx